ootbingo/oot-bingo-generator/doc/SYNERGY_CALCULATION.md

 }
 ```

-Each goal has a value for every kind of rowtype synergy, so they all have five numbers here.
-The values for `bottle`
+Each goal always has a value for every category of rowtype synergy, so they all have five numbers here.
+From the values
-show us that one of the goals would take half a minute longer if bottle is skipped in this row, but for the other goals
+for `bottle` it can be concluded that one of the goals would take half a minute longer if bottle is skipped in this row,
-it makes no difference.
-The two *100* values for `hookshot` mean that for two of the goals, it's never worth to skip
+but for the other goals it makes no difference.
+The two *100* values for `hookshot` mean that for two of the goals, it's
-hookshot (*Defeat Meg* and *6 Gold Rupees*).
-For another goal it takes 2 minutes longer without (*Bombchu Chest in
+never worth to skip hookshot (*Defeat Meg* and *6 Gold Rupees*).
+For another goal it takes 2 minutes longer without
-Spirit*).
+(*Bombchu Chest in Spirit*).
 Rowtypes are explained in more detail in the [balancing doc](/doc/BALANCING.md).

+## Filtering synergies

+## Filtering unified type synergies

+Now it's time for the generator to apply the **synergy filters**.
+The [balancing doc](/doc/BALANCING.md) describes in
+detail what they do, but in short: each category of synergy has a filter which determines what synergy values are
+relevant.
+Almost all categories use the same standard filter which removes the highest value from the list (`min -1`),
+but some use other filters.

+The function `filterTypeSynergies()` takes the `unifiedTypeSynergies` and transforms each list based on the
+corresponding synergy filter (with the help of `filterFowTypes()`).
+As mentioned, for most